ethereum/go-ethereum/docs/_interface/JavaScript-Console.md

 Note that by default the geth node doesn't start the HTTP and WebSocket servers and not all functionality is provided over these interfaces for security reasons.
-These defaults can be overridden with the `--rpcapi` and `--wsapi` arguments when the geth node is started, or with [admin.startRPC](../rpc/ns-admin#admin_startrpc) and [admin.startWS](../rpc/ns-admin#admin_startws).
+These defaults can be overridden with the `--http.api` and `--ws.api` arguments when the geth node is started, or with [admin.startRPC](../rpc/ns-admin#admin_startrpc) and [admin.startWS](../rpc/ns-admin#admin_startws).